bhumika-aga/MovieReviewApp/RENDER_DEPLOYMENT.md

    - Click "Create a New Cluster"
    - Choose **M0 Sandbox** (FREE tier)
    - Select region closest to you
-   - Name your cluster (e.g., "cinemaverse-cluster")
+   - Name your cluster (e.g., "reelcritic-cluster")

 3. **Configure Database Access**
    - Go to "Database Access" in sidebar